 There are plenty of developmentally appropriate anxious thoughts that school age children can have.
 Depending on the child’s age, point in development, personality, and previous school experiences, these thoughts can trigger a varying amount of emotional responses.
 A five year old just beginning their school experience will naturally be worried about being separated from his or her parent(s), while the concerns of a thirteen year old typically revolve around increased work load and social relationships.
 Most kids will be concerned about who their teachers are, and who their fellow classmates will be.

-Some children may have difficulty falling asleep, staying asleep or report nightmares.
+Some children may have difficulty falling asleep, staying asleep or report nightmares – so natural sleep remedies like these can help.
 Other children may cry and initially refuse to go to school.
 This behavior is more common in early childhood, and normally subsides within the first few weeks.
 Occasionally, children can experience anxiety for a short period of time upon arriving at school, but this also typically resolves itself within a few weeks.

 There are some steps you can take to calm youself and your child before school begins.
 Transitions are difficult, and going from staying up late and sleeping in all summer long isn’t easy for anyone.
 Getting organized ahead of time and starting a new sleep schedule a week before school starts can help curb anxiety.
 This includes practicing the morning routine, getting your child’s backpack and materials together, and establishing expectations about homework or other school related routines.